-- 1. Main Objective.
-The winner of the game is the player with the most money in the player's account at the end of the game.
-The account value ranks the players.
-Players with the same account value have the same rank. - 2.
-Uniform Turns.
-Only one player is playing at a given time.
-When a player is done, the next player is the next element in the ordered set P. A player may indicate that s/he is done in a variety of ways, for example by creating a file.
-In other words, the players take turns in a uniform sequence. - 3.
-Accept or Re-offer.
+- 2. Accept or Re-offer.
 To make challenges more attractive, on each turn, a player must accept at least one challenge offered for sale by other players or re-offer all currently offered challenges by all other players at a lower price.
-When a challenge is accepted the seller is paid by the buyer the price of the challenge. - 4.
+When a challenge is accepted the seller is paid by the buyer the price of the challenge. - 3.
 Offer new challenge.
-On each turn, a player must offer a challenge whose predicate does not exist yet in the store of offered challenges, or whose price is lower than the price of all other challenges of the same predicate in the store. - 5.
-Timely delivery.
-A player must deliver a problem, called a raw material problem, for challenges bought from them in the previous round.
-The raw material problem must match the predicate of the challenge. - 6.
-Obligation to the finished product.
-The owner of a challenge is obliged to pay for a finished product, i.e., the solution to the raw material problem, based on the solution quality as soon as the solution is delivered. - 7.
+On each turn, a player must offer a challenge whose predicate does not exist yet in the store of offered challenges, or whose price is lower than the price of all other challenges of the same predicate in the store. - 4.
+Delivery.
+A player must engage in the belief supporting/discounting protocol for challenges bought from them in the previous round.
+The problem provided must match the predicate of the belief of the challenge. - 5.
 Price lowering.
-When lowering the price of a challenge, it must be lowered at least by mindec. - 8.
+When lowering the price of a challenge, it must be lowered at least by mindec. - 6.
 Bought once.
-A challenge may only be bought once from the store. - 9.
+A challenge may only be bought once from the store. - 7.
 Positive account.
-Players must maintain a positive account. - 10.
+Players must maintain a positive account. - 8.
 Time limit.
-Players must finish within timeslot. - 11.
+Players must finish within timeslot. - 9.
 Consequences.
 Players that don't comply with the rules are removed from the game.
-If a player is removed from the game, its challenges are removed from the store and its bought, but unfinished challenges are refunded to the buyer. - 12.
+If a player is removed from the game, its challenges are removed from the store and its bought, but unfinished challenges are refunded to the buyer. - 10.
 Completion.
 After maxTurns rounds, nothing can be bought but raw material problems are still delivered and solved until all outstanding obligations are met.